MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterQuantity.md

 ### <a href=#quantity name="quantity">quantity</a>

-Indicates the actual quantity of water that was part of the transaction
+Indicates the actual quantity of water that was part of the transaction.

 First included in: SustainabilityWater/WaterQuantity (this entity)

 #### Properties